ahmet-github/ahmet-github/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning C#
 - 📫 How to reach me: aphares00@gmail.com